-A by-election to fill the casual vacancy in the House of Clergy created by the retirement of the Venerable Philip Down is now under way.
-Nomination papers have now been issued and a timetable for the election can be found here.
+A by-election to fill the casual vacancy in the House of Clergy created by the retirement of the Venerable Philip Down has now taken place.
+See the results here.

 The General Synod, which comprises a House of Bishops, a House of Clergy and a House of Laity, with representatives from all English Dioceses, meets 2-3 times a year to consider legislation for the Church of England along with worship and matters of national and international importance.
 More information.